-The Pulse-Echo configuration is the basic configuration for CH101.
-In Pulse-Echo, a single sensor both transmits and receives its own ultrasound to perform measurements.
+The Pulse-Echo configuration is the basic configuration for the sensor In Pulse-Echo, a single sensor both transmits and receives its own ultrasound to perform measurements.

-Figure 2.
-CH101 operating in Pulse-Echo configuration.
+Figure 3.
+Sensor operating in Pulse-Echo configuration.

 In Pulse-Echo, the sensor both transmits and receives its own ultrasound signal.